MitchellZ-uni/cpsc418-heartbleed-demo/README.md

 ## Check TLS 1
 When the client is running, execute ``openssl s_client -connect server:8000 -tls1`` in client container to verify the TLS status of the server

+## Heartbleed Attack
+In order to execute the attack from within the client server, run ``python3.4 client.py``